And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 Everybody wants their life to have meaning.

-There's there's no meaning to what she's doing.
+There's no meaning to what she's doing.

-Uh and and that's why they are so few and far between.
+And that's why they are so few and far between.

 Thankfully, they are not anywhere near the majority of people in the country.

-You're next in the Rush Limbaugh program.
+Zach in Marysville, California, you're next in the Rush Lindblaug program.

 Hello.

-Megadeth since 93.
+Megan Ditto since 93.

 Give them an apartment and have them share it.

-You're just upset that if I succeeded, they'd beat the cowboys.
+You're just upset that if I succeeded, they'd beat the Cowboys.

-That you just you're just a selfish cowboy fan.
+You're just a selfish cowboy fan.

 Well, I want to see another championship before I have children.

-Uh in other words, championship before I have children.
+I'll see another championship before I have children.

 In Dallas, you mean.